centreon/centreon-documentation/fr/graph-views/known-issues.md

   hexadecimal data.
 This can be /etc/centreon-studio/findSpecialCharacters.sh. due to some special UTF-8     It will locate any special characters.
 If the characters that may appear in script does not highlight any characters, please the Centreon configuration or contact us.
-This script requires a MySQL user real-time database, making    with select, create and drop privileges on the XML files invalid.            \"centreon\" database.
+This script requires a MariaDB user real-time database, making    with select, create and drop privileges on the XML files invalid.            \"centreon\" database.